Vettah: Production

 Vettah was announced by director Rajesh Pillai on 20 October.
-The announcement stated that Kunchacko Boban, Indrajith Sukumaran, and Manju Warrier would be the lead actors, and that Bhama, Vijayaraghavan, Prem Prakash and Deepak Parambol were considered for other roles.
+The announcement stated that Kunchacko Boban, Indrajith Sukumaran, and Manju Warrier would be the lead actors and that Bhama, Vijayaraghavan, Prem Prakash and Deepak Parambol were considered for other roles.
 Bhama was later replaced by Sandhya.
 Initially, Jayasurya was considered for the role of ACP Zylex Abraham IPS, but it was later confirmed that this character would be portrayed by Indrajith Sukumaran.

 Principal photography started on 7 October at Ernakulam.
 The first schedule was finished by the first week of November.
 The second schedule started on 11 December at Punalur, Kollam.

 Critical response

-The Times Of India gave the film 3 out of 5 and stated " Vettah can be a moderately engaging one-time watch, if you walk in with reasonable expectations".
-Indiagiltz rated the film 3 out of 5 stars saying that "Vettah' is an engaging watch in the thriller mode and can be enjoyed for its novelty in treatment and narration and Kunchako Boban's performance and charactertization stands out and his rugged look and rustic performance overshadows the other actors".
+The Times Of India gave the film 3 out of 5 and stated "Vettah can be a moderately engaging one-time watch if you walk in with reasonable expectations".
 Manorama Online gave the film 3 out of 5 and stated "Vettah is a one time watch for those who are looking for something fresh on screen".
 Filmi Beat rated the film 3 out of 5 stars saying that" Vettah is a well-crafted, unique psychological thriller, with some exceptional performances".